 We know how fun, entertaining, and profitable it can be to place NFL futures and prop bets, so find a legal sportsbook near you in a state with regulated sports betting to place your bets.
 We’ll be sure to keep you updated with the latest news and happenings as more and more states adopt legal and regulated sports betting, so stay tuned to SharpSide and RotoGrinders Sports Betting.

-Betting NFL futures and prop bets have two major advantages.
+Betting NFL futures and prop bets has two big advantages.
 First, doing so provides enhanced fun and entertainment when watching or following the sport or attending an NFL game.
 Second, there’s money to be made.
 With the second advantage, it’s important to remember the first.
 Here’s why.